Kevin Newman Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

+- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff leads MLB.

-- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.55).

-- Clevinger gets the start for the White Sox, his seventh of the season.
-He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.
+- The White Sox will send Kopech (0-3) out to make his seventh start of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts through 31 2/3 innings pitched.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw five innings, allowing two earned runs while giving up seven hits.
+- In his most recent outing on Tuesday against the Minnesota Twins, the right-hander went six innings, allowing one earned run while surrendering one hit.

-- In six games this season, the 32-year-old has put up an ERA of 4.60, with 8 strikeouts per nine innings.
-Opponents are batting .276 against him.
+- The 27-year-old has an ERA of 5.97, with 9.7 strikeouts per nine innings, in six games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.